HBPMedical/specifications/content/data-capture/mip_de_identification_strategy.md

 The pseudonymised DICOM files are not intended to be available for the MIP users either locally or at the Federation level.
 Still, pseudonymisation is a valuable tool to decrease risks, also considering that the pseudonymised files might be hosted on a server which will be accessible from the web at the Federation stage.

+## Responsibilities

+The partners providing data are responsible of the satisfactory de-identification of their data.
+HBP SP8 provides guidelines and help regarding the functionalities of the FedEHR software and its configuration.

 ## De-identification principles [to be confirmed]

-Following the general principles defined in the <a href="https://drive.google.com/drive/folders/0B5CgbpurVVlHZlRpeG40ZlVoTjA"> Medical Informatics Platform (SP8): Privacy Impact Assessment</a>  and further internal consultations, the MIP de-identification principles can be summarised as:
+Following the general principles defined in the [Medical Informatics Platform (SP8): Privacy Impact Assessment](https://drive.google.com/drive/folders/0B5CgbpurVVlHZlRpeG40ZlVoTjA) and further internal consultations, the MIP de-identification principles (recommendations) can be summarised as:

 - Patients should be identified with a unique identifier specific to the partner providing the data.
 This identifier will be pseudonymised, i.e. replaced with a generated pseudo-identifier (hash).
 The link between the original identifier and the pseudo-identifier is stored by Pandora FedEHR in a dedicated database.
 - All other identifiers present in the original data (visit id, etc.) will also be pseudonymised.